 LGBTQ+ people face many barriers within health care, including discrimination, ignorance, and fear.
 The lack of informed care, sensitive language, research, and data prevents access to competent routine care and screening.
 LGBTQ+ health is emerging as a national concern due to the growing body of evidence indicating significant health care disparities experienced by the LGBTQ+ community.

-In the last year, the Institute of Medicine (IOM) and The Joint Commission have published reports underscoring the need to address inequalities of care for the LGBTQ+ population.
+In 2014, the Institute of Medicine (IOM) and The Joint Commission have published reports underscoring the need to address inequalities of care for the LGBTQ+ population.
 These landmark documents have recognized that LGBTQ+ health requires specific attention from health care and public health professionals.
 The more informed social service and health professionals are, the more comfortable LGBTQ+ clients will be within a setting that can be alienating.

 - Using The Joint Commission Field Guide, Advancing Effective Communication, Cultural Competency and Patient and Family-Centered Care for the LGBTQ+ Community, participants will be able to identify and address challenges to providing quality health care to LGBTQ+ clients in the health care setting.